 Gum Recession & Gum Grafting

-Gingival recession (receding gums) refers to the progressive loss of gum tissue, which can eventually result in tooth root exposure if left untreated.
+Gingival recession or receding gums refers to the progressive loss of gum tissue, which can eventually result in tooth root exposure if left untreated.
 Gum recession is most common in adults over the age of 40, but the process can begin in the teenage years.

 • Sensitive teeth – When the gums recede enough to expose the cementum protecting the tooth root, the dentin tubules beneath will become more susceptible to external stimuli.